davidj-brewster/terraform-autoscaling-gke-private/README.md

 ** Cleanup

 `terraform destroy` will uninstall all deployed artifacts *including the GCP project*.
 If you do accidentally delete a project you can usually recover it for a while on GCP through the console.

+** Context / rationale

+I gave ChatGPT the challenge to give me an interactive / modular learning exercise to get more hands on familiar with both terraform, gcp networking and the details of GKE cluster setup.
+I also want to see how a mixed GKE cluster with preemptible and non-preemptible nodes works out as a curiousity.

 ** Todo